ekov1/Delegates-and-Events-C-/README.md

      Observer pattern is also called publish/subscribe pattern<br>

 <h1> Events </h1>
-1. events are a mechanism for comunication between objects
+1. events are a mechanism for comunication between objects <br>
 2. events are used for building Loosley Coupled Applications

   <h1>  # Distingushing Delegates and Events </h1>